JabRef/user-documentation/en/Installation.md

 ### Ubuntu and Oracle Java

-This applies for both 32bit and 64bit and both Ubuntu 14.04 LTS and 16.04 LTS.
+This applies for both 32bit and 64bit and both Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS.

 Install Oracle JDK with "personal packages archiv (ppa)" which includes an automated update function: